Fresno California, USA Travel Guide

 DoubleTree by Hilton Fresno Convention Center or Hotel Piccadilly.
 Full-service, on-site dining, spacious rooms.

-The Grand 1401 offers luxury apartment-style spaces in a historic building.
+The Grand 1401 offers luxury apartment-style spaces in a historical building.

-Many short-term rental options for homes, apartments, or private rooms, with more space and amenities.
+Many short-term options for renting homes, apartments, or rooms for yourself, with more space and amenities.
 Explore Vrbo for options.

 Less formalized options exist, mainly via platforms where individuals rent out private rooms.